amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 Use of NodePort services would however, in this context, require fewer AWS resources and be cost optimal.

 If we're going to test multiple routes we need an alternate deployment.
-Deploy the GCP echo server into an alternate namespace.
+Deploy a different, but equally simple, echo server app into an alternate namespace.
 This deployment has an accompanying NodePort service which will become a new target for the ALB.
+Note that this container image exposes port 8080 so we set an appropriate `target-port` mapping to align the deployment ports.
 ```bash
 EKS_APP_ALT=alt-echo
 EKS_APP_ALT_NS=${EKS_APP_ALT}